alephium/www/src/content/news/the-bsc-alephium-bridge-is-live-on-testnet-a8cddd0a5014/index.md

 ### 3 — How do you connect to the BSC Testnet?

-To connect to the BSC Testnet, you will need a wallet. <a href="https://metamask.io/" >Metamask</a> is one of the available choices and will be used in this example.
+To connect to the BSC Testnet, you will need a wallet.
+[Metamask](https://metamask.io/) is one of the available choices and will be used in this example.

 🚨 When _using Metamask, before starting the process, go to the “advanced settings” and make sure that the “show test networks” toggle is activated!_

 ![](image_b22f826d67.png)

-If you don’t have the BSC Testnet in your wallet, go to the <a href="https://chainlist.org/?search=BSC&amp;testnets=true" >Chainlist website</a> to add it.
+If you don’t have the BSC Testnet in your wallet, go to the [Chainlist website](https://chainlist.org/?search=BSC&amp;testnets=true) to add it.
 Then, connect your wallet, ensure the “include testnet” checkbox is checked, and click the “Add to Metamask” button.

 ![](image_3f5e0e40b9.png)